Text reading 'WOLF IQ' in bold white capital letters on a transparent background.

 B | Build trust and credibility with your target audience

-You have milliseconds to make a first impression.
-Visitors must immediately see you as a credible, secure, and authentic business.
+To do that, visitors must immediately see you as a credible, secure, and authentic business.

 Building trust isn’t a single action-it’s the result of a professional, secure, and authentic online presence that makes potential customers feel confident in choosing you.